Why Richard Anuszkiewicz Was a Major Force of Op Art

 Nov 22, 2017

 Art movements never die.
 They just nap until some new genius wakes them up again so they can pick up where their past masters left off.
 Or sometimes, as in the rare case of Op Art, thanks to one of its most enduring pioneers, Richard Anuszkiewicz, an art movement is allowed the privilege of moving forward uninterrupted, generation after generation.
 Op Art emerged in the 1960s, and it has never really gone away.
-Along with Bridget Riley, Anuszkiewicz is one of its living legends.
+Along with Bridget Riley, Anuszkiewicz was, until 2020, one of its living legends.
 A former pupil of Josef Albers at Yale, Anuszkiewicz was on the vanguard of a trend away from personal emotion and drama in art, and toward the investigation of objective formal relationships, and the effect those relationships have on our eyes and minds.
-What made Anuszkiewicz stand out among his contemporaries, and what has kept him relevant long after most of them have quit, is not only the brilliance of his work, but the seriousness and humility with which it is made.
+What made Anuszkiewicz stand out among his contemporaries, and what kept him relevant long after most of them have quit, is not only the brilliance of his work, but the seriousness and humility with which it was made.

 One of the most endearing stories about Richard Anuszkiewicz is that of his first solo show in New York City.
 The story begins back in Ohio, where Anuszkiewicz earned his Bachelor of Arts degree at the Cleveland Institute of Art.
 In his fifth and final year at that school, he earned a fellowship to go study art in Europe.
 But after expressing to his advisor that he had no interest in Europe, he was encouraged instead to pursue graduate studies at either Cranbrook, a progressive art school outside of Detroit, or Yale.
 After learning that Josef Albers, the famous colorist with roots in the Bauhaus, was at Yale, Anuszkiewicz chose to go there.
 Regarding his choice, he later explained that he felt color was the biggest thing missing from his work.